-Master suites are a place to recharge and focus on self-care.
+Primary suites are a place to recharge and focus on self-care.
 They can be located on the first or second floor and the design can be anything from modern to traditional.
-But, according to Normandy Designer Ashley Noethe, all of the really great en suites have these five things in common…
+But, according to Normandy Designer Ashley Noethe, all of the really great ensuites have these five things in common…

 Walk-In Closet and Storage– Clutter has been known to cause stress and anxiety.
 That is why setting up your bedroom and bathroom with proper storage is important.

 Luxury Shower and Soaker Tub– Forget your standard bathtub and shower combination.
-We’re turning master bathrooms into full-blown spas.
+We’re turning primary bathrooms into full-blown spas.

-“We’re making master bathrooms much larger and incorporating luxurious showers and bathtubs,” said Ashley.
-“We’re talking walk-in showers with the works –steam, body sprays and rain showerheads.
-There’s nothing more relaxing that a hot bath, so we’re also including free-standing soaking tubs.”
+“We’re making primary bathrooms much larger and incorporating luxurious showers and bathtubs,” said Ashley.
+“We’re talking walk-in showers with the works –steam, body sprays, and rain showerheads.
+There’s nothing more relaxing than a hot bath, so we’re also including free-standing soaking tubs.”

 “Your bedroom isn’t just for sleeping,” said Ashley.
-“Adding some seating adds offers place to sit and relax in the room.”
+“Adding some seating offers a place to sit and relax in the room.”

 Tray Ceiling– Adding some detail to your ceiling gives the illusion of additional space as well as visual interest.

 Multiple Layers of Light– Lighting might not seem glamorous, but it can make your space much cozier.
 In addition to lamps, you can also consider recessed lighting and decorative lighting like chandeliers.
 Putting your lighting on a dimmer also helps set the mood.
 You can keep things bright, or lower the lighting when relaxing in the evening.